x86txt/portfolio/proposals/cyware/README.md

 Another option would be to roll the PLG backend ourselves using the open source versions of Prometheus, Loki, and Grafana and automate it via Terraform or even Ansible.

-As always, my team and I would do an analysis of both solutions, consider the pros/cons, as well as staff time, level of effort, and estimated on-going support burden, to determine which solution to pursue.
+As always, my team and I would do an analysis of both solutions, consider the pros/cons, as well as staff time, level of effort, and estimated on-going support burden to determine which solution to pursue.
 That discussion would include our sales team and their opinion on whether this is something our clients would even want - it's probably not worth deploying if only a very small subset of clients are interested.

 ### Professional Services

-Another thought would be to start a *Professional Services* division that offers these white glove services, as well as consulting and training on our platform, and perhaps even information security in general.
+Another thought would be to start a *Professional Services* group within Cyware that offers these white glove services, as well as consulting and training on our platform, and perhaps even information security in general.
 We could tap internal expertise and leverage existing leadership (I have built and led professional services divisions in the past) until such a time as the revenue it is generating warrants bringing in dedicated leadership.
-I have used professional services from organizations like MongoDB, RSA, and Puppet and they seemed as-if they generated an immense amount of revenue with not very much overhead.
+I have used professional services from organizations like MongoDB, RSA, IBM, VMware, AWS, and Puppet and they seemed as-if they generated an immense amount of revenue with not very much overhead.

 [<< Return](./README.md#compliance)

 ## 7. Closing

-### Summary Overview
+### Summary Overview of Entire Solution

 We would offer two deployment methods, one via a container and another via an OVA, which would consist of an off-the-shelf Linux distro with a container runtime, running the same containers that we build and offer for stand-alone deployment.